Shura didn't leave immediately.

 Shura walked past him.

-"…If my body didn't require it," he said quietly,
+"…If my body didn't require it," he said quietly, "I'd skip it."

-the quieter it became.
+The deeper he moved into the library, the quieter it became.

-Shura's eyes moved across the shelves.
+Shura's eyes moved across the shelves slowly.

 Titles.
+Bindings.
+Ages.

 "…Why are there so few people here," he murmured.

-His gaze drifted across the room.
+His gaze shifted across the room again.

 No crowd.
+No pressure.
+No rush.

-Or they don't understand the value of what's here.
+Either they don't understand what's here…

 His fingers brushed along a row of spines.